rebisha/Colors/Readme.md

 ## Color

-This is a React application that displays a list of products fetching through the API.
-The application also provides the user an option to filter the products on the basis of sizes
+This is a React application that displays an image with 32,768 discrete colors.

-Once you either clone the project or download the zip file, go inside the folder (`Color`) and run `npm install` in the cmd.
+Once you either clone the project or download the zip file, go inside the folder (`Colors`) and run `npm install` in the cmd.

 ### `npm start`